-This course is a continuation of Concert Choir for male and/or female students with beginning or intermediate skills in sight-reading and choral singing.
+These courses are a continuation of Concert Choir for male and/or female students with beginning or intermediate skills in sight-reading and choral singing.
 Instruction in this course will continue to develop vocal skills necessary for ensemble singing.
 Emphasis will be placed upon developing an appreciation for music.
 Students will perform in concert programs and participate in competitive events coordinated by the University Interscholastic League contests.
 Attendance at after school rehearsals and performances will be required to fulfill all course objectives.
 The voicing of this choir (Mixed, Treble or Tenor/Bass) is at the director's discretion.
 This is a full-year course.
+Course placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 6)